Code-Institute-Submissions/savasana_yoga/docs/testing/testing.md

 #### Add Products and Edit Product Form

 * Test: To check whether Add Product form renders correctly, and displays expected fields.
     * Result: Add Product form renders as expected, and displays all expected fields.

 * Test: To check whether Edit Product form
     * Result: Edit Product form renders as expected, displaying all expected fields, and populates previously inputted information.

 * Test: To check whether any user can access the Add and Edit Products forms.
     * Result: Regular user account is unable to access the Add and Edit Product forms.

 * Test: To check if admin users can access the Add and Edit Product pages.
     * Result: Admin users can access the Add and Edit product form pages.

 * Test: Defensive Measures to prevent regular account users from accessing Add and Edit Product forms.
     * Result: When a user without an admin account tries to Add or Edit a product, they are informed they do not have access to this page, and are redirected to the home page, and an alert is displayed that store owners can only perform the intended action/access the page.

         If a user without an admin account, and is currently not signed into an account attempts to access the add/edit product page, they are redirected to the sign-in page.

 * Test: To check if an empty Add Product form can be submitted.
     * Result: Form will not submit if all fields are empty.

 * Test: To check if a form will submit with some required fields are correctly populated, while others left blank.
     * Result: A form won't submit without all required fields populated.

 * Test: To attempt to submit a form with incorrect values.
 Example: a letter in the price field, a letter in the number of sessions field.
     * Result: A form won't submit unless the field has the correct value.
 For example, a number must be entered in the price field.

     Note: I have attempted the same process with the Edit Product form; deleting the previous values, and replacing them with incorrect values, and blank fields, and the form won't submit.

 * Test: To check that products added via the Add Products form are stored in the database and displayed on the Products Page
     * Result: Newly added products correctly display on intended pages, and in the database.

-* Test: Ensure that an edited product is displayed on the all_products page, product_info page, and displays in the timetable with the updated information
+* Test: Ensure that an edited product is displayed on the all_products page, product_info page, and displays in the timetable with the updated information.
     * Result: Edited products display on intended pages with correct updated information.

 #### TimeTable

 * Test: To check whether the Timetable page renders as expected and correctly displays all classes currently in the database.
     * Result: The Timetable renders as expected and correctly displays all classes currently in the database.

 * Test: To check if Media Queries and Timetable responsiveness works as intended on smaller devices.
     * Result: The media query for items in the timetable changes on smaller screens, as well as the reduction of margins to ensure a better mobile experience.

 #### Product App Validation